anchpop/wise_mans_haskell/book.md

 2) There's a function called `tail` which is similar to `head`.
 It takes a List and returns a List of everything except the first element.
 So `tail "abc" == "bc"` and `tail [1,2,3] == [2,3]`.
 Can you guess what type signature tail has?
 To check your answer, run `:type tail` in GHCi.

+3) You might be wondering why we looked at the type of `(++)` and not `(<>)`.
+Try examining the type of `(<>)` and notice how it uses something we haven't seen yet - we'll discuss it in the next chapter.

 ---

 ## Typeclasses

+!quickref(Typeclasses are collections of types, intended to allow a single function to work on multiple types.
+They're most useful when some types are similar in some way.
+One example is the `Num` typeclass, which contains types such as `Integer` and `Float`.
+These types are said to be an "instance" of the typeclass `Num`.

+Common typeclasses are `Eq` (for types where it makes sense to compare them for equality) and `Num` (for types which represent numbers).

+Typeclasses can be "superclasses" of other typeclasses.
+For example, the `Num` typeclass is a superclass of `Eq`, which means everything in the `Num` typeclass is required to also be in the `Eq` typeclass.

+The `:info` GHCi command can be used to see what types are in a particular typeclass, or what typeclasses a particular type belongs to.)

 !newthought(In most) programming languages, but especially Haskell, there are some types that aren't exactly the same but have some things in common.
 For instance, take the following Haskell types: